 Rolling stamps are a really fun way to add texture to a piece.
-There are lots of commercial clay rollers out there in a wide variety of patterns, but making your own clay rollers gives you the opportunity to make your own mark.
+There are lots of commercial decorating wheels out there in a wide variety of patterns, but making your own clay rollers gives you the opportunity to make your own mark.

 People have used rolling stamps on pottery forms for centuries.
 A similar, but ready-made texture tool is a cogwheel, which was used to make bands of subtle texture circling on 15th-century German steins.
 Early English ceramic tankards have roller marks around the bottom and top edges, and early Japanese clay sculptures also have decorative texture designs rolled on.